rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 4. Using AI agents for tasks that require your human judgment without appropriate oversight, or avoiding AI for tasks that do not require human judgment.

-5. Comparing AI agent outputs to the ideal rather than to realistic alternatives—the question is whether agents improve outcomes, not whether they achieve perfection.
+5. Comparing AI agent outputs to the ideal rather than to realistic alternatives-the question is whether agents improve outcomes, not whether they achieve perfection.

 6. Treating AI capability as static, forming impressions once and not updating them as technology rapidly evolves.

-7. Viewing AI as threatening rather than augmenting—approaching the technology from fear rather than curiosity and opportunity.
+7. Viewing AI as threatening rather than augmenting-approaching the technology from fear rather than curiosity and opportunity.